-Keep naked lights away, do not smoke!

-• Do not spill fuel!
+- Keep naked lights away, do not smoke! - Do not spill fuel!

-The Maverick® 260X is equipped with a Fuel Filter located to right of the liftbale.
-The procedure for changing the filter is as follows:
+The Dual Maverick® 450 is equipped with a Fuel Filter located to left of air cleaner.
+The procedure for changing the filter is as follows.

-- 1. Close the fuel shutoff valve located in front of the fuel filter. - 2.
-Clean the area around the fuel filter head.
+- 1. Close the fuel shutoff valve. - Clean the area around the fuel filter head.
 Remove the filter.
-Clean the gasket surface of the filter head and replace the oring. - 3.
-Fill the clean filter with clean fuel, and lubricate the o-ring seal with clean lubricating oil. - 4.
+Clean the gasket surface of the filter head and replace the oring. - Fill the clean filter with clean fuel, and lubricate the o-ring seal with clean lubricating oil. - 4.
 Install the filter as specified by the filter manufacturer.

-🏠 WARNING
+WARNING